Killing of Antwon Rose Jr.

-Following the shooting, Rosfeld was acquitted on all counts.

-On October 25, 2019, Rosfeld and East Pittsburgh settled a civil lawsuit over Rose's death for $2 million.
+Following the shooting, Rosfeld was charged with criminal homicide, and was found not guilty.
+In August 2018 Rose’s family filed a civil rights lawsuit against Rosfeld and the borough of East Pittsburgh.
+The family alleged racial bias, lack of training, and use of excessive force.
+The suit was settled in October 2019 for $2 million.

 Background

 Rose was 17 years old when he died.
 He had worked as a community volunteer and was a student at Woodland Hills High School, where he took Advanced Placement classes.
 According to the family attorney, Rose had no significant criminal record prior to his death.
 His mother had been a clerk for another police department.
 His maternal grandfather had been a police officer for more than 35 years in a different jurisdiction.